 (b) otherwise to do anything that is incidental or conducive to the performance of a function of the Director.

-(3) In subsection (1) “prescribed” means prescribed by regulations.
+(3) In subsection (1) prescribed means prescribed by regulations.

 19. Further provisions as to taking over of matters

 (1) For the purposes of sections 11(1)(b) and 13(b) the Director takes over a prosecution or appeal by giving notice in writing that the Director has taken over the matter —